sebsto/amplify-ios-workshop/MOB304/instructions/content/30_add_authentication/10_amplify.md

 Now that we have the application up and running and all the pre-requisites installed, let's add user authentication.
 This workshop proposes to use [AWS Amplify](https://aws.amazon.com/amplify/) to create and integrate with a cloud-based backend.
 AWS Amplify comprises two components: a [command line tool](https://aws-amplify.github.io/docs/cli-toolchain/quickstart) to easily provision cloud-based services from your laptop and a [library](https://aws-amplify.github.io/docs/ios/start) to access these services from your application code.

-## Initialise amplify command line
+## Initialise Amplify command line

 The first time you use AWS Amplify in a project, Amplify needs to initialise your project directory and the cloud environment.
 We assume *$PROJECT_DIRECTORY* is set and unchanged from [previous step](/20_getting_started/20_bootstrapping_the_app.html).